Installation from wheel

 Our pre-built executable installers are the easiest way to start using Sympathy for Data on Windows.
-They contain everything needed to run Sympathy for Data including a full-fledged Python environment specifically tailored for data science.
+They contain everything needed to run Sympathy for Data including a fully-featured Python environment specifically tailored for data analysis.

-If you prefer to install Sympathy manually instead of using our installer there are a few steps required:
+If you prefer to install Sympathy manually from a wheel file there are a few steps required:

 1. Install python